Blesmol-IO/netty-osgi/README.md

 ## Install

-Refer to the [Releases](releases) page for the latest zipped p2 repository.
+Refer to the Releases page for the latest zipped p2 repository.

+## Example

+Refer to the [example application component](io.blesmol.netty.example/src/io/blesmol/netty/example/Application.java).
+Note its usage of `immediate=true`.
+Without this, the component may stay in a `REGISTERED` OSGi state instead of `ACTIVE`.
+Instead, immediately activate it.

 ## Use